hodrigohamalho/fis-rest/README.md

 It is assumed a Kubernetes / OpenShift platform is already running.
 If not, you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).

+Build project using containerized profile:

+    $ mvn spring-boot:run

-Besides, it is assumed that a MySQL service is already running on the platform.
+It is assumed that a MySQL service is already running on the platform.
 You can deploy it using the provided deployment by executing in Kubernetes:

     $ kubectl create -f mysql-deployment.yml